Second Persian invasion of Greece: Strategic analysis

-Significance
+Significance and Legacy

 Greek hoplite and Persian warrior depicted fighting.
 Ancient kylix, 5th century BC.

 The second Persian invasion of Greece was an event of major significance in European history.
 A large number of historians hold that, had Greece been conquered, the Ancient Greek culture that lies at the basis of Western civilization would have never developed (and by extension Western civilization itself).
 While this may be an exaggeration, it is clear that even at the time the Greeks understood that something very significant had happened.

 Militarily, there was not much in the way of tactical or strategic innovation during the Persian invasion, one commentator suggesting it was something of "a soldier's war" (i.e., it was the soldiers rather than generals that won the war).
 Thermopylae is often used as a good example of the use of terrain as a force multiplier, while Themistocles's ruse before Salamis is a good example of the use of deception in warfare.
 The major lesson of the invasion, reaffirming the events at the Battle of Marathon, was the superiority of the hoplite in close-quarters fighting over the more-lightly armed Persian infantry.
 Taking on this lesson, the Persian empire would later, after the Peloponnesian War, start recruiting and relying on Greek mercenaries.